- Anti-war and anti-sanctions group founded in 1995

 Also in 2002, the U.S. Treasury Department levied a $20,000 fine on the organization for having brought medicine to Iraq without a permit.
 Once again, however, VW refused to pay.

-After the U.S. invasion of Iraq, VW condemned the war as the latest in a long series of “misguided, ill-conceived, and criminal acts” which America had committed against the Iraqi people.
+After the U.S. invasion of Iraq in 2003, VW condemned the war as the latest in a long series of “misguided, ill-conceived, and criminal acts” which America had committed against the Iraqi people.
 Thus the group initiated a War Tax Resistance campaign demanding that the "[m]onstrous amounts of dollars" spent on the U.S. military be redirected to projects "which could reinvigorate our ailing health, housing, and school systems."
 "The best way to stop the war machine is to refuse to fund it," said VW.

 In August 2005, U.S. Federal District Judge John Bates ordered VW to finally pay the $20,000 fine that had been imposed three years earlier.
 In a defiant response, the organization said that because “the economic sanctions regime imposed brutal and lethal punishment on Iraqi people,” it “will not pay a penny of this fine.”